leangjia/blender_docs/trunk/blender_docs/manual/files/import_export/collada.rst

    .. hint::

-      You now can just select your objects, then in the exporter enable *Include Armatures* then the armature data is also exported.
+      You can select only the objects, then in the exporter enable this option to export the armature data also.

 Include Shape Keys
-   This option also includes the application of shape keys!
-   So now you can export your meshes with the current shape key configuration baked in.
+   Includes the application of shape keys by exporting meshes with the current shape key configuration baked in.

 Global Orientation